belgif/thematic/URI/iceg_uri_standard_draft_TO_EDIT.md

 Examples:
 * __https://inspire.bosa.gov.be/api/v1/waterway/8399104101108100101__ is a REST API URL to retrieve information about a waterway.
 * __https://data.belgif.be/id/waterway/8399104101108100101__ is the identifier of a waterway.
-The URI standard is not applicable for the first, for the second it is.
+This URI standard is not applicable for the first, for the second it is.
 The first, however, will refer in its payload to the waterway using the persistent identifier similar to the one presented in the second example.

 ### Other exceptions
 One **can** deviate from the rules in the following situations: